 - 3.2.13.1 Professional and paraprofessional staff shall be qualified, as detailed in the job description, in a field appropriate to the services being provided under this contract. - 3.2.13.2 The Vendor shall require a security background screening and five-year employment rescreening in accordance with Chapter 435, Florida Statutes, for all program personnel, mentors, and volunteers who work with clients under age eighteen (18) served by the Vendor.
 Security background investigation documentation shall be maintained on file with the Vendor's employment records. - 3.2.13.3 The Vendor shall maintain staff for data and quality management functions who possess experience with computer-based information systems, technical assistance, and knowledge of the organization's system design.
-The Department reserves the right to request the resumes of data staff to ensure qualifications are appropriate for the position. - 3.2.13.4 For legal services, the Vendor shall have on staff or subcontract a licensed attorney who is a member in good standing of the bar of the highest court of any state, possession, territory, or commonwealth of the United States, or the District of Columbia.
+The Department reserves the right to request the resume of data staff to ensure qualifications are appropriate for the position. - 3.2.13.4 For Integration Assistance services, the Vendor shall give preference to professional social workers (with, at a minimum, a bachelor of science/arts degree in Social Work) or those with extensive experience providing social work services to disenfranchised groups. - 3.2.13.5 For Citizenship and Immigration-Related Employability Services, the Vendor shall have on staff or subcontract a licensed attorney who is a member in good standing of the bar of the highest court of any state, possession, territory, or commonwealth of the United States, or the District of Columbia. - 3.2.13.6 For legal services, any paralegals or law school interns assigned to tasks related to any related contract must meet the minimum standards outlined below: - A representative currently fully or partially accredited by the Board of Immigration Appeals who is affiliated with an

-- 3.2.13.5 For legal services, any paralegals or law school interns assigned to tasks related to any related contract must meet the minimum standards outlined below: - A representative currently fully or partially accredited by the Board of Immigration Appeals who is affiliated with an organization that has been recognized by the Board of Immigration Appeals. - A paralegal registered with the Florida Registered Paralegal Program who works under the direct supervision of a licensed attorney in good standing with the applicable State Bar, on staff or subcontracted through the Vendor. - A law school intern certified by the Florida Bar or law graduate clerk from an accredited law school, and under the supervision of a licensed attorney.
+- organization that has been recognized by the Board of Immigration Appeals. - A paralegal registered with the Florida Registered Paralegal Program who works under the direct supervision of a licensed attorney in good standing with the applicable State Bar, on staff or subcontracted through the Vendor. - A law school intern certified by the Florida Bar or law graduate clerk from an accredited law school, and under the supervision of a licensed attorney.